handpoint/doc/express_versioned_docs/version-Express SDK 1.3/expresstriggeramounts.md

 ---
-sidebar_position: 6
+sidebar_position: 2
-id: expressprocessing
+id: triggeramounts
 ---

-# Processing Payments Simulation
+# Trigger Amounts

 Your test payments are sent against a test server on the Handpoint side which simulates the behavior of an acquiring bank.
 Funds are not moved and sensitive data from the card is fully encrypted.
-You can use trigger amounts to generate some specific responses from our server:
+You can use trigger amounts to generate some specific responses from our servers:

 **Sale amounts**